shad-con/TIGIS-py/README.md

 ## How to use

-1. Put the folder that contains this README file to your working directory
+1. Put the folder that contains this README file to your *working directory*
-2. Open a terminal in your working directory, and try the samples:
+2. Open a terminal in your *working directory*, and try the samples:

 ##### On Linux / MacOS